casper-borretzen/casper-borretzen.github.io/_posts/2024-06-07-roguelike-devlog3.md

 This implementation is based on writings by Amit Patel.

-To have a low memory usage for later when working with bigger maps I've chosed to represent each location in the world as a single number ((map width * y) + x) of the type int (as opposed to using something else like a Vector2 or the custom class Vec2).
+With the goal of trying to keep the pathfinding datastructure as small and fast as possible I've chosed to represent each location in the world as a single number ((map width * y) + x) of the type int.

-Since an int has a max value of 2,147,483,647 we can have a max grid size of more or less 46.000 x 46.000 for the *PathGraph*.

-Switching to using uint would increase the max size, but since C# has better native support for ints we can just stick to that for now (to avoid a lot of casting when using built-in functions).

 {% include folder_tree.html root="Roguelike" content="Roguelike.csproj,src|BspNode.cs|BspTree.cs|Game.cs|Map.cs|+PathGraph.cs|Rand.cs|Room.cs|+Vec2.cs" %}